soto-project/soto-cognito-authentication-kit/README.md

 Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
 This library provides access to this for Vapor server apps.

-# Using AWS Cognito Authentication
+# Using with Cognito User Pools

 ## Configuration
-First you need to create an authentication object that stores all your configuration information
+First you need to create an `Authentication` object that stores all your configuration information
 ```
 class Authentication : AWSCognitoAuthenticatable {
     static var userPoolId: String = "eu-west-1_userpoolid"